George Hees: Background

-Born in Toronto, Hees earned a playboy image during his youth (nicknamed Gorgeous George), but then became a stalwart member of the Progressive Conservative Party of Canada.
-He was educated at the exclusive Crescent School in Toronto, Trinity College School in Port Hope, Ontario, the Royal Military College, student #1976 (where he was awarded an honorary Doctor of Military Science in 1986), the University of Toronto, and spent a year at Cambridge University in 1933.
+Born in Toronto, Hees was educated at the exclusive Crescent School in Toronto, Trinity College School in Port Hope, Ontario, the Royal Military College, student #1976 (where he was awarded an honorary Doctor of Military Science in 1986), the University of Toronto, and spent a year at Cambridge University in 1933.

 Athlete

 He was a noted athlete, winning championships in boxing and lacrosse at Cambridge.
-As a professional football player he played 3 seasons with the Toronto Argonauts (11 regular season and 3 playoff games) and won the Grey Cup in 1938.
+As a professional football player he was a star linebacker with the Toronto Argonauts team that won the 1938 Grey Cup.
 While serving during the Second World War, he played in the famed Tea Bowl for the Canadian Army football team against American Army team at White City Stadium in London on February 13, 1944; the Canadians won 16-6.

 Military service

 He attended The Royal Military College of Canada from 1927 to 1931.
 He then attended the University of Toronto and concurrently served for four years with The Royal Grenadiers, a Militia Regiment based in Toronto.
 He served in the Canadian Army in North-West Europe during the Second World War.
 During the Battle of the Scheldt, he served as the brigade major of the 5th Canadian Infantry Brigade.
 On 1 November 1944, he volunteered to take over command of a company of The Calgary Highlanders when all their officers were killed or wounded after crossing the Walcheren Causeway.
-He was later wounded by a sniper and was repatriated to Canada and discharged.
+He was wounded in the arm during the battle, evacuated, and repatriated to Canada where he was discharged from active service.

 Politics

 After placing second to Liberal candidate David Croll in the Toronto riding of Spadina in the 1945 federal election, he won election to the House of Commons of Canada in a 1950 by-election in the nearby riding of Broadview.
 He was also President of the Progressive Conservative Party from 1953 to 1956.
+He considered running for the party leadership when George A. Drew was forced to step down in 1956, but instead supported the campaign of the eventual winner, John Diefenbaker.

-When the PCs under John Diefenbaker won government in 1957, Hees was named Minister of Transport, and oversaw the opening of the Saint Lawrence Seaway and the new Halifax International Airport.
+When the PCs under Diefenbaker won government in 1957, Hees was named Minister of Transport, and oversaw the opening of the Saint Lawrence Seaway and the new Halifax International Airport.
 In 1960, he was appointed Minister of Trade and Commerce.
 During this period, Hees was regarded as the second most powerful man in the Tory party.
 However, in 1963, he fell out with Diefenbaker, and became embroiled in the Munsinger Affair and elected to sit out the 1963 election.
 In that election, the Liberals replaced the Tories' minority government with one of their own, causing Diefenbaker's succession with Lester B. Pearson as prime minister.

 Hees considered leaving the Conservatives for the Liberals, but did not do so.
 He became president of the Montreal Stock Exchange.
 He returned to Parliament in the 1965 election as a PC, defeating Liberal MP Pauline Jewett in the rural riding of Northumberland, and remained in the front rows of the opposition ranks for almost two decades.